thtskaran/sanskritayam/README.md

 Replace `main` with the name of the branch that contains the updated Sanskritayam interpreter, if it's not the main branch.

-2. Reinstall the Sanskritayam interpreter:
+Reinstall the Sanskritayam interpreter:
     ```
     pip install --upgrade --force-reinstall -e .

 Now, your local installation of the Sanskritayam interpreter should be updated with the latest changes from GitHub.

+2. Pull the latest release from PyPi:
+    ```
+    pip install --upgrade sanskritayam
+Now, you should have the latest release of sanskritayam which was published on PyPi (could be a downstrea version , but the most stable one.)

 ## Documentation